 A New School education has enabled generations of alumni to make lasting contributions to their professional fields and to the world.

-New School Alumni Association periodically asks some of our most accomplished alumni to share recollections of their time at the university, thoughts on how their education influenced their lives and careers, and advice for current students.
+Alumni Relations periodically asks some of our most accomplished alumni to share recollections of their time at the university, thoughts on how their education influenced their lives and careers, and advice for current students.

 She was awarded an honorary doctorate of humanities at The New School's May 2012 commencement ceremony.